-Daniels students are able to take courses only on the St. George campus in the Daniels Faculty and in the Faculty of Arts & Science.
-Daniels students who wish to take courses in other professional Faculties on the St. George campus, or at the University of Toronto Mississauga (UTM) or the University of Toronto Scarborough, (UTSC) must obtain in advance the permission of both the Daniels Faculty and the Faculty or campus through which they wish to take the course.
-If you are interested in taking a course from another Faculty or from UTM or UTSC, contact registrar@daniels.utoronto.ca well in advance for more information.
+Daniels students are eligible to take courses on the St. George campus in the Daniels Faculty and in the Faculty of Arts & Science.
+Daniels students who wish to take courses in other professional faculties on the St. George campus, or at the University of Toronto Mississauga (UTM) or the University of Toronto Scarborough (UTSC) must obtain advance permission from both the Daniels Faculty and the Faculty of campus through which they wish to take the course.
+If you are interested in taking a course from another Faculty or campus, contact registrar@daniels.utoronto.ca well in advance for more information.